pranabdas/arpespythontools/docs/index.md

-# ARPES Python tools
+#### ARPES Python tools

 The purpose of this module is to provide necessary tools for analyzing ARPES data.

+Table of Contents:

 + [Getting started](gs.md)
 + [Importing data](data-import.md)